Can occupational therapy help with anxiety?

 Occupational Therapy for Children with Anxiety

 Anxiety and worry are a perfectly normal part of growing up.
-Whether it's fear of the dark or clinging to parents, children are often anxious.
+Many children have a fear of the dark, loud noises, or starting school.

 This is what makes anxiety disorder crippling for some children.
 It’s often mistaken as being just normal worry or temper tantrums or ‘a phase’.
 Instead of receiving the proper treatment, children are stuck suffering.